IMPORTANT UPDATE

 FSA ID

 Beginning with the 2024-25 FAFSA®, all users/contributors must have an FSA ID and password to fill out the FAFSA®, even those without a Social Security Number (SSN).
-However, those without an SSN cannot yet create an FSA ID.
-We expect this access to be available around the same time the FAFSA® is released on Dec.
-31st, 2023.
+Those without an SSN can now create an FSA ID through a specific identity verification process.
+Directions provided through email once the FSA ID is created.
 Processing your FSA ID can take up to 5 business days, so we recommend creating it at least a week before you start your FAFSA®.
 You could even do it now!

 What’s changing with FAFSA?